overhide/overhide-ethereum/README.md

 ## Nodemon (Remote) Debugging

-If you start the application with `npm run dev` or *nodemon* from your command shell, you'll need to connect your development environment to this *node* process explicitly for remote debugging.
+If you start *overhide-ethereum* with `npm run dev` or *nodemon* from your command shell, you'll need to connect your development environment to this *node* process explicitly for remote debugging.

 Note that `nodemon` above is started with `--inspect` to allow remote debugging.